HOLY HOLY HOLY

 The Fire Letters exist because that hunger deserves an answer.

 It's free.
-The only cost is answering.
+The only thing it costs you is your email address.